 The National Parks Centennial Quilts Project - 177 quilts about the flora, fauna, and landscapes of the National Parks - was headed by Donna DeSoto.
 Such a fun opportunity, so I contributed two!
 Each quilt in the project is a landscape, flora, or fauna from a U.S. National Park.

 Each one is 20 x 20 inches.
-See the website for more; the exhibition schedule is there and also on my Schedule page.
+See the website for more.
 A book is also available, with color photographs of every quilt and explanatory text: “Inspired by the National Parks: Their Landscapes and Wildlife in Fabric Perspectives.”

 Channel Islands: Island Night Lizard